 - More positive reviews.
-Our research shows that 1:1 classes are most likely to encourage 5-star ratings.
+Our research shows that 1-on-1 classes are most likely to encourage 5-star ratings.

 - Increased enrollments.
-1:1 learners often provide repeat enrollment opportunities across both group sections and 1:1 classes.
+1-on-1 learners often provide repeat enrollment opportunities across both group sections and 1-on-1 classes.

 - Strong learner connections.
-The 1:1 setting gives you the opportunity to make an even bigger impact as an educator by helping individual learners follow their passions.
+The 1-on-1 setting gives you the opportunity to make an even bigger impact as an educator by helping individual learners follow their passions.

 There are several reasons that a learner may be interested in customized curriculum and instruction.
 They may be looking for: